 While it’s tempting to say you have an independent contractor to avoid paying the employer share of FICA taxes, misclassifying your worker is considered tax evasion and you may be liable for your employee’s FIC A taxes that were not withheld as well as your employer taxes.
 There may be additional fines and penalties.

 The vast majority of caregivers hired by families are employees, and not independent contractors.
-Withhold the proper taxes and provide your employee a W-2 at year end.
+Withhold the proper taxes and provide your employee with a W-2 at year-end.

 If you have any questions about whether you’re hiring an employee or independent contractor, refer to IRS Form SS-8 for clarification.
 You can file this form with the IRS and they will review and officially determine your worker’s status for you.

 We discussed in a recent blog post how to develop a job description.
 The basics include: